A complete guide to wearing heels all night.

 4 Put Moleskin on Areas that Pinch Feet the Most

 Moleskin can be purchased at your local pharmacy and is a huge lifesaver!
-If you are still a little weary to wearing your heels all night long this is the solution!
+If you are still a little weary of wearing your heels all night long this is the solution!
 Moleskin comes in nude tones and you can cut it to form to whichever shape you need.

 Stick this band-aid-like product to your feet where you are most vulnerable to blisters.

 5 Blister Blocker

 So you feel like your heels are pretty broken in by the big night.
-Blister blocker is a great precautionary to take since you haven’t worn your heels for a long time yet.
-Apply this clear stick to the same areas you would put the mole skin on.
+A blister blocker is a great precautionary to take since you haven’t worn your heels for a long time yet.
+Apply this clear stick to the same areas you would put the moleskin on.